lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 Simulate limits
 ^^^^^^^^^^^^^^^

-This software allows to simulate the behavior of some subsystem limits switches.
+This software allows to simulate the behavior of some subsystem limit switches.
 Those limits could be part of safety system or EtherCAT distributed IOs.
-The source code and more documentation about configuration can be found in https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/simulatelimits
+The source code and more documentation about configuration can be found in `simulatelimits(gitlab) <https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/simulatelimits>`_.

 Follow next steps to deploy this software: